telekineticyeti/subsonic-nowplaying-rgb-display/readme.md

 This app retrieves the 'now playing' track from your SubSonic API based music server, and displays it to a Flaschen-Taschen RGB matrix display.
-It should be compatible with any music server that implements Subsonic API compatibility, including Jellyfin, Airsonic and Navidrome.
+It should be compatible with music servers that implement Subsonic API compatibility, including Jellyfin, Airsonic and Navidrome.

-It also uses the LastFM API to aid in determining the Now Playing track ([see below](#why-use-the-lastfm-api-in-addition-to-subsonic-api) for details).
+It can also use the LastFM API to cross-reference your now playing tracks to increase accuracy ([see below](#why-use-the-lastfm-api-in-addition-to-subsonic-api) for details).

-If you would prefer a version of this app that uses LastFM only, [check this repo](https://github.com/telekineticyeti/lastfm-nowplaying-rgb-display/).
+If you would prefer a version of this app that queries LastFM only (and thus would be compatible with any music player that scrobbles, including [Spotify](https://community.spotify.com/t5/FAQs/How-can-I-connect-Spotify-to-Last-fm/ta-p/4795301)), [check this repo](https://github.com/telekineticyeti/lastfm-nowplaying-rgb-display/).

 ![](./.github/rgb-display-prototype.webp)
 _Raspberry Pi zero 2 powered 64x64 RGB display in prototype case, showing album art from LastFM API_